Milky Way And The Mud

 John Gilchrist, Simon Wooton, John Blair, Stewart McConnell

 The trip was cursed from the beginning, I was so busy taking excess gear to assist others, carting it out to the car, as we were pulling an all nighter, Mary said give me a kiss before you go, so I laid my main bag down went through kissed her and left.
-Mary called informing me my main camera bag was still in the hallway, yes my camera and lenses are still at home.
-A couple of calls and Help was at hand, John Gilchrist, a local hero doubled back for his spare camera for me to borrow. sigh of relief and back on the road again heading for the border on this cold clear night with a high expectation of some great stars and images to take home.
+Mary called informing me my main camera bag was still in the hallway, yes my camera and lenses are still at home and “it was all her fault” I was doing a fair bit of mumbling and moaning about Mary. the phone buzzed a text from Mary “ if your going to rubbish me to your friends remember to hang up the phone”….could this night get any worse?
+A couple of calls and Help was at hand, John Gilchrist, ‘a local hero’ doubled back for his spare camera for me to borrow.
+A sigh of relief and back on the road again heading for the border on this cold clear night with a high expectation of some great stars and images to take home.
 We crossed the causeway on to Holy Island, we were not disappointed, lovely clear skies and the peaceful silence which goes hand in hand with this genre of Photography.

-While I am still looking for the on switch, I realised something else much more sinister was happening and much more dangerous, I have strayed into the Cumbrian mud.
-Although only five inches deep my feet were rooted, both fixed firm in the mud with little to no movement.
+While I am still searching for the on switch, I realised something else much more sinister and dangerous was happening, I have strayed into the Cumbrian mud.
+Although only five inches deep my feet were rooted! both glued firm in the mud with little to no movement.
 I struggled for a while with the occasional step, in ten minutes of struggle I had only moved a step or two.
-I realised my life was in imminent danger! …. not so much from the incoming tide, I was safe from that, but if I dropped Johns Camera in that mud it might be a different end of life epierience :) I struggled on, trying to find a way out, stoopping to the embarrassing level of shouting for help! … with every shout wondering if my credibility would ever survive this ordeal.
+I realised my life was in imminent danger! …. not so much from the incoming tide, but if I dropped Johns Camera in that mud it might be a different end of life epierience :) I struggled on, trying to find a way out, stoopping to the embarrassing level of shouting for help! … with every shout wondering if my credibility would ever survive this ordeal.
 There was no answer.
-Even in the still silent night my desperate cries were unanswered … or ignored, even to this day I’m not sure which :)
+Even in the stillness of the night my desperate cries remained unanswered … or ignored, even to this day I’m not sure which :)

-I remembered I had John Blair’s number in my phone … sorted, I thought, I called he answered emergency over I thought… Im holding my phone with the torch on, but he’s not seeing it.
-It later turns out “he’s behind me” John starts to pack up and head where he thinks I am, but still no sign.
+I remembered I had John Blair’s number in my phone … sorted, I thought, I called he answered emergency over I thought… Im waving my phone with the torch on, but he’s not seeing it.
+It later turns out “he’s behind me” Yes it becoming a real pantomime, John starts to pack up and head where he thinks I am, but still no sign.
 I see water flowing through the mud a couple of metres away I’m thinking this has to be more solid.
 I decided I would go for it, taking five minutes a step and the more I pressed with one foot to free the other, the deeper I’m getting in..
 After a lot of effort, and stumbling, covered in mud I’m free! … free at last!

-The worst start to any night, I was ready to head for home. so no pictures on that part of the night.
-We stopped on the causeway showing both north and south The lights of Newcastle were going the look of a lovely sunrise to the south and we had the Milkyway to the North.
-I remember this part of the night fondly, it was full of laughter and banter my sorrows were behind me and I was back taking pictures.
+The worst start to any night, I was ready for home. so no pictures on that part of the night.
+We stopped on the causeway showing both north and south The lights of Newcastle had the look of a lovely sunrise to the south and we had the Milkyway to the North.
+I remember this part of the night fondly, it was full of laughter and banter my sorrows were behind me, I was back in business.

-Moving on we stopped at St Abbs Lighthouse which was blowing a hoollie I got out for a look but resigned to the fact there was more chance of the borrowed camera getting blown off the cliff than getting a decent image.
-My we moved back up the coast to Barns Ness lighthouse.
-Its still freezing, still caked with mud, so is the inside of Simons car by this point, This was where i got my best image with a strange camera with the on switch in a stupid place.
+Moving on we stopped at St Abbs Lighthouse where it was blowing a hoollie, I got out for a look but resigned to the fact of more chance of the borrowed camera getting blown off the cliff than getting a decent image.
+We headed back up the coast to Barns Ness lighthouse.
+Its still freezing, with a wind that could rip the breath from our lungs I’m still caked with mud, so is the inside of Simons car by this point, The image above is my best image, taken with a strange camera with an on switch in a stupid place.

 A very memorable, “enjoyable” night with friends and one of my photography highlights for 2022